Many or all companies we feature compensate us. Compensation and editorial

 How to apply for a Unlock home equity agreement

-Compared to other companies in the home equity space, Unlock’s application process stands out for its simplicity and quickness.
-Getting an estimate takes just two minutes, won’t dent your credit score, and gives you a clearer sense of your options without any obligations.
+Unlock’s application process is simple and quick.
+Getting an estimate takes just two minutes, won’t harm your credit score, and gives you a clearer sense of your options without any obligations.

 Here are the steps to apply: